MrVinkel/hamgen/README.md

 I made this plugin due to being bored by writing my own matchers every time I had to test some code that returned large JAXB objects.

+Why not just use assertEquals you ask?
+Consider a generated class from a 3rd party without a equals method.
+You'll have to write multiple assertEquals or make your own equals method which would clutter the test code.
+Even when a model class has a equals method the TypeSafeDiagnosingMatcher produces a very nice 'easy to see what went wrong' output where it explicit teels you what was different in your multi layered model class with nested collections.

 Inspired by [How Hamcrest can save your soul](http://blogs.atlassian.com/2009/06/how_hamcrest_can_save_your_sou/)

 ## Usage